 Starting a business

-Starting a business is an exciting and challenging experience, and one which also carries a fair degree of risk.
-During the start-up phase you will need to make all kinds of decisions that could be critical to the long-term success of the enterprise.
-You’ll need to consider such things as the type of business and its attributes; your target market and competition; profit potential and how you will extract those profits; the rate of business growth; and the impact of running the business on your personal life.
-At some point, you’ll also need to consider how you will exit the business when the time comes, and realise its value.
-We can provide expert, tailored advice and help you avoid the common mistakes.
+Starting a business is an exciting and challenging experience and one which also carries a fair degree of risk.
+You will need to make decisions that could be critical to the long-term success of the enterprise, such things as the type of business and its attributes; your target market and competition; profit potential and how you will extract those profits; the rate of business growth; and the impact of running the business on your personal life.
+At some point, you’ll also need to consider how you will exit the business when the time comes.

 - Writing a business plan

 - One of the first things you need to consider is your business plan.
-This is not only for the benefit of potential investors, but to help you stay on the right course in the short, medium and long-term.
-It should include: the business structure that best meets your needs (such as sole trader, partnership, limited liability partnership or limited company); your intended funding sources; tax-efficient borrowings; whether a PAYE scheme is necessary; and whether the business should be VAT registered.
+This is not only for the benefit of potential investors but to help you stay on the right course in the short, medium and long-term.
+It should include: the business structure that best meets your needs; your intended funding sources; tax-efficient borrowings; whether a PAYE scheme is necessary; and whether the business should be VAT registered.

 - Choosing your business structure

 - Deciding on the most appropriate structure for your business isn’t necessarily straightforward.
 Sole traders, partnerships, limited companies and limited liability partnerships all have their own pros and cons, with different implications for control, perception, support and costs.
-For example, careful consideration is needed regarding whether or not to retain personal ownership of any freehold property on incorporation.
-We can help you to decide on the best structure for your business.
+For example, careful consideration is needed regarding personal ownership of any freehold property on incorporation.

 - Deciding on a year end

 - It’s also important to choose a year end that suits your business.
 Is there a time of year when it will be more convenient to close off your accounting records, ready for us?
 What time of year would be best for stock-taking?
 Is your trading seasonal?
-From a tax perspective, choosing a year end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill, and over time the delay between earning profits and paying the tax can create a source of working capital for the business.
-On the other hand, a decrease in profits will more slowly result in a lower tax bill.
 Speak to us for advice about choosing your year end.

 - Registering with HMRC